amandakys/portfolio-private/content/blog/improbable/index.md

 ## PROJECTS

-As these projects are ongoing, I am limited in the details and visuals of these projects that I can provide, but I have to provide basic overview.
+As these projects are ongoing, I am limited in the details and visuals of these projects that I can provide, but I have provided a basic overview.

 <h4 align="center">CONTENTS</h4>
 <p align="center">